This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The occupancy requirements for FHLs are pretty clear, but there are some specifics that need to be addressed, so let’s take a closer look.

 To ensure that the property is a genuine FHL, it must be available for at least 210 days every year to paying members of the public.
 If you stay at the property at any time, you are not allowed to count those days.
-The same is true for periods when the property is rented to friends and family.
+The same is true for periods when the property is rented to friends and family at a discounted rate or for free.

 Length of lettings